golubitsky/blog/_posts/2018-02-17-Producing-Data-Sampling.md

-# Producing Data
+---
+title:  "Producing Data - Sampling"
+---
 The conclusions we are able to draw from our studies will be limited by any bias introduced by our sampling methodology.
 If random sampling techniques are used accurately, we can minimize bias, thereby maximizing the validity of our studies; but sometimes it is infeasible to collect data in a random way due to budget constraints, whether of money or time, and in those cases it is important to note the bias we are introducing via the sampling methodology.
-Sampling is the first step (of two, the other being Study Design) in Producing Data of the [Big Picture of Statistics.](entries/20180206.md#the-big-picture-of-statistics)
+Sampling is the first step (of two, the other being Study Design) in Producing Data of the [Big Picture of Statistics]({{ "/2018/02/06/Python-Pandas-Statistics-Big-Picture" | relative_url }})

 ## Sampling
 Though it would be ideal to study the _entire_ population we are interested in (as in the US Census), this is often beyond our budget.
 The next best thing is to study a representative sample.
 In sampling, we attempt to choose individuals in a population that will be included in a sample in such a way that it really does represent the population of interest.